 The same is true of some of the doses that might be needed to kill bacteria or viruses.
 For this reason, you should take pau d'arco only under your health care provider's supervision.

 The pau d'arco tree grows in the warm parts of Central and South America.
 It is a broad leaf evergreen that grows to a height of 125 feet and has pink-to-violet colored flowers.
 The tree's extremely hard wood makes it resistant to disease and decay.
 The inner bark of the tree is used medicinally.
 In recent years there has been an increasing demand for pau d'arco, causing the trees to become endangered.

 Most of the chemical research on pau d'arco has been done on the wood and not the inner bark.
 Pau d'arco contains chemical compounds called naphthoquinones, specifically lapachol and beta-lapachone.
 They seem to have antifungal, antiviral, and antibacterial properties.
 They also contain significant amounts of the antioxidant quercetin.

 Pau d'arco is sold as tablets, dried bark tea, and tincture (which contains alcohol).
 The chemicals that give pau d'arco its medicinal effects don't dissolve well in water, so a tea is not recommended.

-Talk to your health care provider to determine the proper dose of pau d'arco because too much can be dangerous.
+Talk to your provider to determine the proper dose of pau d'arco because too much can be dangerous.